 - God experiences the anger of a mother bear who’s been robbed of her cubs (Hosea 13:8)

-3. Lessons from the life of Mary
+3. Learning from the mother of Jesus

 - Her relationship with Jesus and trust in God’s promise encouraged her to turn to him at during a wedding mishap in Cana (John 2:1–11)